shyamsundart14/kubernetes-lab/README.md

 # Kubernetes-lab
-This repository walks you through the process of setting up a highly available kubernetes cluster with external etcd nodes.
+This repository walks you through the process of setting up a highly available kubernetes cluster with three external etcd nodes.
 There are two control nodes behind a nginx reverse proxy and three worker nodes to host applications.

 ## Lab hosts